 A complete listing of all core and elective courses is available in the official JMU Graduate Catalog.

-Students in the Combined M.A./Ph.D. program in Assessment and Measurement will generally follow the curriculum for the Quantitative Concentration of the Psychological Sciences M.A.
+Students admitted to the Assessment and Measurement program under the M.A. – to – Ph.D. option will begin the program by following the curriculum for the Quantitative Concentration of the Psychological Sciences M.A.
 Program.

 The curriculum for the Ph.D. program in Assessment and Measurement is shown below.

 The program for a given student will consist of a minimum of 57 required hours.
 Students who enter the program without coursework in the foundational areas below must take additional course work to fulfill the foundational course work expectations.

 Foundational coursework includes graduate courses in:

 - Measurement theory